lalrpop/lalrpop/doc/lexer_tutorial.md

 ## Updating the parser

 To use this with LALRPOP, we need to expose its API to the parser.
 It's pretty easy to do, but also somewhat magical, so pay close attention.
-At the bottom of the grammar file, we need an `extern` block:
+Pick a convenient place in the grammar file (I chose the bottom) and insert an `extern` block:

 ```rust
 extern {